Lalithavanukuri/splitwise/README.md

 - **Streamlit**: A Python library for creating web applications.
 - **Python**: The programming language used for application logic.
 - **MongoDB**: A NoSQL database for storing user details and transactions.

+## 🚀 Features

+1. **Weather Prediction**: Plan ahead with accurate weather forecasts from a powerful Weather API.

+2. **Chatbot Assistance**: Get instant answers to your trip-related queries with our OpenAPI-powered chatbot.

+3. **Split Bill Calculator**: Easily split bills among friends and maintain a record of transactions.

+4. **User Authentication**: Secure your trip details with a login page for registered users.

+5. **Data Visualization**: Visualize your spending patterns with interactive pie charts for easy understanding.

 ## 🚀 Getting Started